 Just south of the extremely cool Yellow Rock, the Paria River cuts though the Cockscomb formation.
 This somewhat narrow canyon is known as “The Box”.
 Walk up the river and through the narrow corridor — don’t bother trying to keep your feet dry as they will get wet sooner or later.

 In less than 2 miles the canyon walls pull back and reveal incredibly colorful and stripped hills on all sides.
-These hills are truly amazing and the product of of the Chinle formation in geology.
+These hills are truly amazing and the product of of the Chinle formation of geology.

 On the left (west side of river) is where the Paria Spur Road (aka Movie Set Road) ends.
 This used to be the location of a movie set used in several Hollywood westerns back in the day.
 The original sets are long gone and unfortunately even the re-creations which came later are now gone as well (one due to a flood and a later one due to fire.
 Orig photos in gallery at bottom of page.)
 The old townsite cemetery can still be seen on this side of the river though.

 As you continue north along the river, make sure to watch your step.
 The clay sediment makes for an extremely slick surface when wet.
 It really can take one by surprise if not careful.
 Also, there are a bunch of cows along this stretch.
 Their stench can be fairly repugnant at times.
 One may also see people driving up the river in 4x4s or ATVs along this stretch (and even the length of the canyon.)
 This seems to be discouraged, but not strictly forbidden (or at least enforced) by the GSENM*.
-If not for the amazing striped hills, this lower end of the Upper Paria would not be a fun place to hike.
+If not for the amazing striped hills and interesting history, this lower end of the Upper Paria would not be a fun place to hike.